-To date, the company has remained operational.
-The company has one employee who has been able to continue working under Government health and safety guidance.
+COVID-19 was still prevalent in the year however the company has remained operational both during the year and post year end.
+The company's employees have been able to continue working under Government health and safety guidance.
 The directors are monitoring the operational situation regularly and are adopting a prudent approach.